Cocaine Defense Lawyers in St. Louis

 Trafficking is a crime reserved for the distribution, delivery, or manufacturing of more than 150 grams of cocaine.
 If the quantity of cocaine is more than 150 grams but less than 450 grams, the crime will be prosecuted as a Class A felony, punishable by a minimum of 10 years in prison.
 If the amount exceeds 450 grams, Class A felony sentencing will be applied without probation or parole.
 Trafficking charges and penalties for crack cocaine are as follows: Class A felony sentencing for more than 8 grams of crack cocaine and Class A felony sentencing without probation or parole for more than 24 grams of crack cocaine.

-Individualized Representation from a Missouri Criminal Defense Lawyer
+Individualized Representation from a Missouri Drug Crime Lawyer

 Regardless of the circumstances involved in your case, our legal team listens carefully to your situation and conducts extensive investigations into the arresting protocol of officers and the evidence involved.
 We develop a set of options we can pursue and elect the most viable strategy to fight for a dismissal or reduction of your charges.

-If you would like to learn more about the specific charges you face and how The Hammer Law Firm, LLC can help, please contact a St. Louis drug crime attorney as soon as possible.
+If you would like to learn more about the specific charges you face and how The Hammer Law Firm, LLC can help, please contact us as soon as possible.